Quaker Valley Council of Governments

 About Quaker Valley Council of Governments

 Quaker Valley COG is a network of 15 communities along the Ohio River as it heads north from its confluence in downtown Pittsburgh.
 Starting at the City of Pittsburgh boundary, the Quaker Valley COG municipalities form an uninterrupted string of boroughs and township until it reaches the Allegheny County – Beaver County line.
-All 15 members of the Quaker Valley COG are full members and the COG’s total population is approximately 31,000 people.
-Visit our Members Profile Page to learn more about Aleppo Township, Avalon Borough, Bell Acres Borough, Bellevue Borough, Ben Avon Borough, Edgeworth Borough, Emsworth Borough, Glen Osborne Borough, Glenfield Borough, Haysville Borough, Kilbuck Township, Leet Township, Leetsdale Borough, Sewickley Borough and Sewickley Heights Borough
+The Quaker Valley COG’s total population 31,721 residents (2020 Census).
+Visit our Members Profile Page to learn more about each of our 15 member communities.

 What is a COG?